VikParuchuri/blog/meta-post-1/meta-post-1.md

 Set whatever root password you want, but make sure you save it somewhere.

+### Setup database/user/permissions

-**The following steps in this section (creating a database, a user, and granting the relevant permissions), will be done automatically by ansible.
+**The following steps in this section (creating a database, a user, and granting the relevant permissions), will be done automatically.
 Only do it yourself if you want to understand the process or debug.**

 Now, let's create a database, a database user, and give the user the right permissions.